0

 Variations

-• Honeycrisp apples – Swap granny smiths for honeycrisp for a sweeter bite.
+• Honeycrisp apples – Swap Granny Smiths for honeycrisp for a sweeter bite.

 • Brown sugar – Add a bit to the apple filling for a richer flavor.